Study on campus, online, or abroad and earn credit toward your degree, certificate, or premedical program.

 On-campus courses are held in the mornings, afternoons, and evenings.
 You can also take advantage of several online course formats that fit your schedule.

-Harvard Extension School Students
+Courses popular among Harvard Extension School students:

-Earn degree credit in the summer and get that much closer to your graduation date.
 If you live outside Boston, you can take courses on campus to apply toward your residency requirement.
 International students who will enroll full-time in the Summer School may request an I-20 certificate for the F-1 student visa.

 Immerse yourself in an experiential learning opportunities with Harvard faculty overseas.
 Earn credit toward your degree while engaging your intellectual and cultural curiosity in the sciences, languages, humanities, and social sciences.